PeteDio/Soda_Machine_Project/README.md

 # dCC_Python_SodaMachine

-Starter Code designed to be Unit Tested
+Starter Code designed to be unit tested.